Social anxiety: Assessment tools

+Researchers study processes involved in aversive and avoidance learning in social anxiety to determine the biases amongst different contexts.
+Methods involve analyzing neurocomputational abilities by means of EEG activities, highlighting many avenues towards adaptive learning for individuals suffering from social anxiety, with a specific emphasis on frontal midline theta (FM-theta) as a target for neurological intervention methods.

 Many types of treatments are available for Social Anxiety Disorder (SAD).
 The disorder can more effectively be treated if identified early, such as in the early teenage years when SAD onset usually occurs.
 Treatment is made more effective by considering individual patients’ backgrounds and needs and often by combining behavioral and pharmacological interventions.
-The first-line treatment for social anxiety disorder is cognitive behavioral therapy (CBT), with medications recommended only in those who are not interested in therapy.
+The first-line treatment for social anxiety disorder is cognitive behavioral therapy (CBT), with medications recommended only in those who are not interested in therapy or who need medication in conjunction with talk therapy.
 CBT is effective in treating social phobia, whether delivered individually or in a group setting.
 The cognitive and behavioral components seek to change thought patterns and physical reactions to anxiety-inducing situations.
-The cognitive part of CBT helps individuals with social anxiety challenge unhelpful thoughts and allow new patterns of positive or realistic thinking.
+The cognitive part of CBT helps individuals with social anxiety challenge unhelpful thoughts and allow new patterns of positive thinking or logical reasoning.
 The behavioral component involves taking action to challenge the identified negative thoughts, such as participating in an anxiety-inducing activity that isn't dangerous in reality.
 Challenging behaviors in this way is part of exposure therapy.
+Recent research indicates that online modalities of cognitive behavioral therapy may effectively alleviate symptoms of social anxiety.
+People can get therapy online in a more familiar setting, which may help them feel less scared about talking to someone in person.
+Studies show that digital interventions may help people stop avoiding situations and feel more confident in social settings.

 The attention given to social anxiety disorder has significantly increased since 1999 with the approval and marketing of drugs for its treatment.
 Prescribed medications include several classes of antidepressants: selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and monoamine oxidase inhibitors (MAOIs).
 Other commonly used medications include beta blockers and benzodiazepines.
 SAD is the most common anxiety disorder, with up to 10% of people being affected at some point in their life.
 Other treatments that individuals with social anxiety may find helpful include massages, meditation, mindfulness, hypnotherapy, and acupuncture.

 Development and evolutionary theories

 Social development in childhood

-Fearful temperament and either underdeveloped social skills or excessive socialization of a child can cause the child to become hyper-aware of inappropriate social situations.
+Fearful temperament, underdeveloped social skills, or excessive socialization cause a child to become hyper-aware of inappropriate or threatening social situations.
 Additional factors in upbringing which can increase the likelihood of a child to develop social anxiety include overprotection by parents, lack of an emotionally expressive home environment, and observation of other people's social fears or mistakes.
+Once a child reaches adolescent years, decreased peer acceptance correlates with increased social anxiety, which contributes to the adolescent withdrawing further.